top of page

 Inside Diverse Cinema with LRJ - cropped.png

-Inside Diverse Cinema is an episodic interview series that focuses on independent filmmakers, producers, and creatives in various disciplines from around the world.
+Inside Diverse Cinema is an episodic interview series spotlighting independent filmmakers, producers, and creatives from around the world.
+Through long-form conversations, the series examines the creative, technical, and business processes that shape contemporary cinema.

 Posts Archive